How Xcel's Clean Heat Plan Tripled Heat Pump Rebates

 - Shared Benefits: The overall goal is to reduce energy consumption and emissions, keeping future energy costs lower for everyone across Colorado

-- Rebates are first-come, first-served - the sooner you act, the better your chances of locking in current amounts
+- First-come, first-served - the sooner you schedule your install, the better your chances of locking in the full amount

-There's no guarantee the program will be renewed at the same levels in the future.
+There's no guarantee the program will be renewed at the current levels in future years, and the Clean Heat Plan funding is a defined pot that gets spent down each year.

 Stack These Programs With Xcel